markostam/sandbox/notes/CSAIL_seminars/NMT_Google_mike-schuster.md

 ### image captioning
 + combine with CNN as shown by andrej karpathy
-+ they tested this internally at google and learned that the system was limited: it just started spitting the same stuff eventually.
++ they tested this internally at google by opening a a site where employees could upload any photo and learned that the system was actually pretty limited. it just started spitting the same stuff eventually.

 ## deep sequence to sequence (old model)
 + 4 layer deep LSTM encoder/decoder